 What we are not good for?

 Small, lightweight, mass produced items that can be easily shipped.
 While we enjoy being creative, we are not a manufacturing plant.
 Occasionally we are asked if we have the necessary tooling to support a high volume business venture based on online sales.
 We do not.
 A steel rod lamp stand may sell online for $30, but those manufacturers have had their costs amortized through mass production.
 Specialized shops that take on one off requests are unable to take advantage of this, but if you need a steel rod lamp made from 3-inch diameter tube that is exactly 73.5 inches tall with a base 8 inches wide and 4 candle sockets 10 inches from the top, that is when you contact us.
 We specialize in high quality, one off items and our pricing structure reflects that..
-If you are looking for the cheapest guy in town, I'll save you some time, don't call us.
+If you are looking for the cheapest guy in town, we are not who you are looking for.

 What is welding?